Vladyslavos/Layout-project/README.md

 # Layout-project
 My layout project, which I completed using the "Figma" graphics editor.
+On this project I mastered:
+CSS Grid
+CSS Flexbox